Bayan0708/Semestre_6/README.md

-# Semestre_6
+# Semestre 6

-In this folder I will upload my files made in my sixth semester of college There are topics related to relativity, from which we can highlight my project that corresponds to the Chandrasekhar limit.
+In this folder, I will upload files created during my sixth semester of college.

-Also some codes to explain my analytical mechanics tasks.
-On the other hand, you will find codes for the MAF subject (advanced mathematics of physics), where my project was to make a code for the 3-body problem.
+- **Relativity:** Contains various topics, including a project focused on the **Chandrasekhar limit**.
+- **Analytical Mechanics:** Includes codes developed for my assignments.
+- **Advanced Mathematics of Physics (MAF):** Features a project on the **three-body problem**, with code implementations and explanations.